-The equipment to carry out the surgery costs £750,000 and currently in the UK the treatment is only available at the London Vision Clinic.
+The equipment to carry out the surgery costs £750,000 and in the UK the treatment was available first at the London Vision Clinic.

 Professor Reinstein said: “We have made the optics much more sophisticated, so now instead of focusing light on a point of infinity, we focus it on the region or zones where the sight is still in focus.
 By doing this we can correct distance and reading vision at the same time.”

 And the enormous recent advancement in laser technology means all these treatments can now be done via keyhole surgery.